Batak Christian Protestant Church: Ecumenical relations

-HKBP is a member of and active participant in the World Council of Churches, Christian Conference of Asia, Lutheran World Federation, Asia Lutheran Communion, and Communion of Churches in Indonesia.
+HKBP is a member of and active participant in the World Council of Churches, Christian Conference of Asia, Lutheran World Federation, Asia Lutheran Communion, Communion of Churches in Indonesia, and United Evangelical Mission.

 Agenda

 The book of liturgical procedure used by the HKBP is referred to as the "Agenda" or formerly as the "Agende".
 This term comes from the European Protestant use of agenda.